richdmartin13/twotone/content/english/blog/Cupidat-non-proident.1 2.md

 ---
 ### What to look out for:

-##### 1. New test Long random email account in the from address
+##### 1. Long random email account in the from address

 As a rule of thumb, if it's a long address with random characters, it isn't legitimate.

-> Ex: Email from "Uber" with the email address "sadfadfue@online.io"
+> Ex: Email from "Uber" with the email address "sadfadfue"@online.io